setyanzxc123/opd-profile/docs/SETUP.md

 - Do not edit files in `public/assets/vendor/`.
 Keep vendor clean for easy upgrades.
 - Only add or edit code in `custom.css`, `helpers-override.js`, and your own JS/CSS files.
 - Commit the `public/assets/vendor/` bundle so a fresh clone works without extra build steps.
-- If you add new third‑party libraries, place them under `public/assets/vendor/`.
+- If you add new third-party libraries, place them under `public/assets/vendor/`.

 ## Common Issues

 CSS/JS not loading (page looks like plain HTML)
 - Most likely `app.baseURL` is incorrect.
-Set it to your actual site root ending with `/public/` when using PHP’s built‑in server, or to the host that points to `public/`.
+Set it to your actual site root ending with `/public/` when using PHP's built-in server, or to the host that points to `public/`.

 HTTP redirects to HTTPS on local
 - `app.forceGlobalSecureRequests` is enforced by a filter in production.
 Disable it in `.env` for local HTTP.